cgnkskn/cgnkskn.github.io/content/papers/paper2/index.md

 tags: ["Production Networks", "Foreign Acquisitions", "Markup Dynamics"]
 author: ["Cagin Keskin, Paolo Zacchia"]
 #description: "This paper studies the pulmonary efficiency of sausage dogs.
 Published in the Journal of Canine Science, 2004."
-summary: "We examine the production network effects of domestic vs. foreign acquisitions of Turkish firms.
-Following foreign (but not domestic) acquisitions, we observe an erosion of the acquired firms’ markup, that is compensated by increased markups of those firms’ upstream sellers."
+summary: "We study the effects of acquisitions on firms and their production networks in Türkiye using rich administrative firm-to-firm transaction data.
+Leveraging a staggered event-study design, we compare post-acquisition outcomes of target firms and their trading partners to matched controls."
 cover:
     #image: "paper2.png"
     #alt: "Dimensions of a sausage dog"